whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 ------------------------------------------------------------------------------------------------------------------------------

 It was April 2nd 2029 whenI finally got the test results .
 The first person I informed the news was his mother .
-She was the most resillient women I have ever seen, a woman of incredible courage and strong will power .I took a day off from office and went to meet her.
+She was the most resilient woman I have ever seen, a woman of incredible courage and strong will power .I took a day off from office and went to meet her.
 She was running an orphanage in memory of her husband , it was her life's work .
-After Pradyot married me , she moved to the orphanage and has been busy on its working.
+After Pradyot married me , she moved to the orphanage and has been busy with its working.

 She used to visit us on saturdays , spend a day with our two children and then leave on Sunday.
 When I told her about the test results she broke down for the first time.
 This repetition of tragedy over the course of time was simply unbearable for her.
 She held my hands tightly and said with moist eyes.